dmotte/docker-portmap-server/README.md

 rm -r hostkeys/etc
 ```

-If you omit this step, this image will generate them internally, but they will be different each time and of course container startup will also be a little slower.
+If you omit this step, the startup script will generate them internally, but they will be different each time and of course container startup will also be a little slower.

 Then you'll have to generate an **SSH key pair** for each client: